zogzog/cubicweb/doc/book/en/development/devweb/internationalization.rst

 Internationalisation
 ---------------------

-Cubicweb fully supports the internalization of it's content and interface.
+Cubicweb fully supports the internalization of its content and interface.

 Cubicweb's interface internationalization is based on the translation project `GNU gettext`_.